Russia warns Syrian Kurdish YPG to pull back as its forces move in

 Russia’s warning came a day after it struck an accord with Turkey calling for the complete pullout of the YPG fighters, which were once U.S. allies but which Ankara calls terrorists.

-The police arrival in Kobani marked the start of a period when Russian and Syrian security forces will oversee the removal of YPG fighters and weapons at least 30 km (19 miles) into Syria, under the deal struck by presidents Vladimir Putin and Tayyip Erdogan.
+The police arrival in Kobani marked the start of a period when Russian and Syrian security forces will oversee the removal of YPG fighters at least 30 km (19 miles) into Syria, under the deal struck by presidents Vladimir Putin and Tayyip Erdogan.

 A complete pullout of the YPG would mark a victory for Erdogan, who launched a cross-border offensive on Oct.
 9 to drive the Syrian Kurdish militia from the border and create a “safe zone” for the return of Syrian refugees.